WashingtonSTEM/Horizons_Public/README.md

 #### The script notes action items where relevant.
 At the start of the script, you will need to set the current year and base directory.

 ### 1.Data Folder:
 Contains subfolders of all raw and processed data needed to run scripts and connect to workbook.
-Mirror the folder structure in your directory in a parent folder named Horizons to easily run the script.
+Mirror the folder structure in your directory in a parent folder named "Horizons" to easily run the script.
 The script notes download links for raw data.

 ### General overview: This template includes crosswalks specific to the Horizons Regional Partners.
 The script also excludes online schools.
-You may need to update crosswalks and excluded schools to fit your use case.
+You may need to update crosswalks and excluded schools to fit your use case. *See Dataflow_Overview.xlsx for visual guide of script*
 #### For any questions, please email impact@washingtonstem.org
 1. Create the following folders in a local directory you would like to read and write data to.
-Add folders for additional years as relevant.
+Add folders under Raw_Data and Cleaned_Data for additional years as relevant.
 * Horizons/1.Data/Raw_Data/2025_Exports
 * Horizons/1.Data/Cleaned_Data/2024
 * Horizons/1.Data/Cleaned_Data/2025